8730 Wilshire Boulevard, California 90211 top-bar-image

 Personal injury claims are so complex that there is almost always some question about liability.
 Insurance companies use these uncertainties as an excuse to delay settlement.
 To get things moving again, attorneys normally file legal paperwork.
 Additionally, by this time, the statute of limitations may be close to expiring.
 Filing suit is the only way to preserve the victim’s legal rights.

 Largely because of this added court supervision element, mediation is about 90 percent successful.
-Injury victims are entitled to substantial compensation.
-For a free consultation with an experienced personal injury attorney in Los Angeles, contact the Attorneys at the Law Offices of Eslamboly Hakim.
+Victims of injuries are legally entitled to substantial settlement.
+For a consultation that is free with an experienced personal injury attorney in Los Angeles, contact the Attorneys at the Law Offices of Eslamboly Hakim.
 We do not charge upfront legal fees in these matters.